-The more members of the Sharia Supervisory Board, the better the performance of the board because the board has the experience, expertise, expertise, and highly professional, and social networks.
+The more members of the Sharia Supervisory Board is, the better the performance of the board.
+It is due to more experienced boards.
+It is also because of their expertise, and highly professional, and social networks.
 The more members of the Sharia Supervisory Board will also increase the level of bank compliance in a better direction.
 In addition, better supervision can reduce agency problems conducted by bank management, so that with reduced agency problems, the performance of Islamic banks maqashid will be better (Kholid & Bachtiar, 2015).

-The Sharia Supervisory Board (SSB) is an organ part of a Islamic bank that is internally tasked with overseeing sharia compliance and externally can maintain and enhance public trust.
+The Sharia Supervisory Board (SSB) is part of a Islamic bank that is internally tasked with overseeing sharia compliance and externally can maintain and enhance public trust.
 In Bank Indonesia (2009b), SSB can concurrently work at most 4 other financial institutions.
 Kholid & Bachtiar (2015) found that SSB carried out multiple positions or not had the same quality level.
 SSB who has held concurrent positions has demonstrated its expertise in sharia supervision, but its supervision must be shared with other financial institutions.
 The SSB does not hold concurrent positions at other financial institutions but does not show its expertise in sharia supervision.

-H1: SSB characteristics affect the magashid sharia index
+H1: SSB characteristics affect the maqashid sharia index